pranitastudent/T-shirt-Shop-Project/README.md

 #### Checkout

 <p> Checkout is completed using the checkout page.
-Whereby users fill in personal details and use the credit card number : 4242 4242 4242 4242 to checkout - makes use of the STRIPE API.
-Success message displayed once payment is successful.
+Whereby users fill in personal details and use the credit card number : 4242 4242 4242 4242, CVV (three digit), expiry month and year (don't enter any real credit card information) to checkout - makes use of the STRIPE API.
+Success message displayed once payment is successful.</p>

 ### Features left to implement